rbisschops/homeassistant_old/README.md

 * [Unifi Controller](https://www.ui.com/), for managing my Ubiquiti Access points.
 * [Portainer](https://www.portainer.io/), makes managing my Docker containers easy.

+I plan to move everything to a dedicated NUC in time.
+Docker should make this simple.

+When I find the time I will write a blog or something alike about my homeserver.

+# Homeassistant

+I'm still learning Homeassistant as I'm coming from a Domoticz RPi based environment.
+Homeassistant and Domoticz are running in parallel at the moment.
+I spent quite some time to get the two working together.
+Eventually Homeassistant will be the main home automation application.

+**I regularly update my configuration files as my Homeassistant is still heavily under development.**

 ## Homeassistant setup

 ### Homeassistant configuration